Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![Forerunner-265-Series-for-newsroom-768x256](img/Forerunner-265-Series-for-newsroom-768x256.jpeg)

-The Forerunner 265 supersedes the  the Forerunner 255 and has an AMOLED display.
+The FR 265 supersedes the  the FR 255 and has an AMOLED display.

-There are two sizes; 46 mm and 42 mm.
-These are the specifications for the 46 mm.
+There are two sizes; 46 mm (specifications below) and 42 mm.

 **Price**